We build trust and solve important problems

 Across our global network, we recognise that workplaces need to be inclusive of everyone regardless of gender, cultural identity, age, ability, sexual orientation and work style or approach if they want to achieve this diversity of thought.

 That is why we are focusing our diversity efforts on gender and ethnicity.
-We are Rainbow Tick certified, and we've also made a number of key local partnerships, with organisations like Global Women and Commerce Association Pacific and Māori (CAPM), as well as introducing flexible working arrangements for our staff.
+We've made a number of key local partnerships, with organisations like Global Women, He for She and Commerce Association Pacific and Māori (CAPM), as well as introducing flexible working arrangements for our staff.

 Not only do these efforts reflect the incredibly diverse makeup of New Zealand, but they align with our vision of what a professional services firm has be if it is going to make a positive change to society.